From happy customers

 Snorkeling the Great Barrier Reef: Your A to Z guide

-Home to over 1,500 species of fish, technicolor coral gardens, and gentle sea turtles, the Great Barrier Reef is a UNESCO World Heritage Site and a bucket-list destination for most travelers!
-Our curated collection of Great Barrier Reef snorkeling tours from Cairns and Port Douglas offers unforgettable adventures for every traveler, from first-time snorkelers to seasoned underwater explorers.
-Keep reading to explore all the reasons you should be snorkeling on your visit, all your tour options, and things to keep in mind during your adventure.
+Home to 1,500+ fish species, vibrant corals, and gentle sea turtles, the Great Barrier Reef is a UNESCO World Heritage Site and a bucket-list destination.
+Our curated snorkeling tours from Cairns and Port Douglas cater to all—from first-timers to seasoned explorers.
+Keep reading to discover why you should snorkel, tour options, and tips for your adventure.

 Why snorkel the Great Barrier Reef?